The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Disabled passengers are welcome on Alsa buses.
 Most of their vehicles are equipped with lifting mechanisms to transport passengers in wheelchairs on and off the bus, but it's important to let them know before you travel to make sure your coach is fully equipped.
 They also request that patients in wheelchairs travel with a companion who is able to assist them throughout the journey.
 Guide and assistance dogs are allowed on board but you should notify Alsa 48 hours in advance if you plan to bring them with you on your trip.
 Foldable wheelchairs and mobility scooters can be stored in the hold free of charge.

-When taking the coach from Madrid to Alicante, you can choose to depart from coach stations like Madrid, Estación Sur/Gare routière Méndez Alvaro - 83, Madrid, Estación de Moncloa and Madrid, Méndez Álvaro - Terminal.
-Your route can end in coach stations such as Alicante, Estación de Autobuses de Alicante, Alicante, Estación de Autobuses Nueva - Puerto de Alicante and Alicante, Estacion ADIF.
+There are a few coach stations in Madrid to start your journey from including Madrid, Estación Sur/Gare routière Méndez Alvaro - 83, Madrid, Estación de Moncloa and Madrid, Méndez Álvaro - Terminal.
+In Alicante you have a few coach station options to choose from for your arrival including Alicante, Estación de Autobuses, Alicante, Estación de Autobuses Nueva - Puerto de Alicante and Alicante, Estacion ADIF.

-Omio customers who travel this route most frequently depart from Madrid-Puerta de Atocha and arrive in Alicante, Estación de Autobuses de Alicante.
+Omio customers travelling this route depart most frequently from Madrid-Puerta de Atocha and arrive in Alicante, Estación de Autobuses.

 Here are some other resources that might have the information you need